ABOUT MY WORK

 Illustration work has been for art agencies, but was not published.
 The series of pen/ink drawings have still to find their ultimate purpose!
 Food illustrations using strong colouring, and mixed media were not used but I have sold one or two as finished artwork for framing.

-I was asked by a budding author to work on illustrations for him and these are shown in the 'illustration' room, as Green Street fish market.
+I was asked by a budding author to work on illustrations for him, one of these is Green Street fish market.
 Over the years this business has changed hands, so this drawing has some historical interest.
-My most recent commission was to paint Bath Abbey, in acrylic on canvas, and this was both challenging and very rewarding.